Complex of Izadkhast

-The Complex of Izadkhast is located in Izadkhast in the Fars Province of Iran, roughly 135km south of Isfahan.
+The Complex of Izadkhast is located in Izadkhast in the Fars province of Iran, roughly 135 km south of Isfahan.
 It is a historical complex listed in the UNESCO World Heritage Tentative List.
-The complex consists of the Izad-khast Castle and old ruined town, the Izadkhast Caravanserai roadside inn, and a Safavid-period bridge.
+The complex consists of the Izad-khast Castle and old ruined town, the Izadkhast Caravanserai roadside inn, and a Safavid era bridge.
 The complex is located on a natural base with the castle built on a bedrock to protect it from foreign attacks.
 The architecture of the complex displays unique characteristics to Izadkhast.

-The Complex of Izadkhast of was added to the UNESCO World Heritage Tentative List on August 9, 2007, in the Cultural category.
+The Complex of Izadkhast of was added to the UNESCO World Heritage Tentative List on 9 August 2007, in the Cultural category.

 Izad-khast Castle

 The Izad-Khast Castle is the most important section of the complex.
 It is unique to Izadkhast and the only comparison to its building materials are found in sites of the Izadkhast region.
-The works within the castle displays different architectural styles and date back to the Sassanid and Qajar dynasty periods.
+The works within the castle displays different architectural styles and date back to the Sasanian and Qajar eras.

 The castle is built on a singular bedrock in a sand construction, close to the valley of Izadkhast.
 The smallness of the bedrock had led to an increase of castle floors.
 It also led to an agglomeration of small built rooms.
 The castle was only accessible from a bridge and a gate built in the most accessible part of the complex.